 What is WireGuard and why should I use it with PIA?

 WireGuard is a lightweight, modern VPN protocol designed for speed and simplicity.
 Combine it with PIA to get fast connections with strong cryptography, which is great for frequent Seafile file syncing and remote access.
-Encrypt me vpn wont connect heres how to get it working again: VPN Troubleshooting Guide for Encrypt Me VPN 2026
+Surfshark vpn blocking your internet connection heres how to fix it

 How do I import a WireGuard config into Windows?